-As an entrepreneur, you need to understand the difference between B2B and B2C business plan.
+As an entrepreneur, you need to understand the difference between B2B and B2C business plans.
 The starting point of your marketing strategy can be a common ground but when making a more strategic plan, you need to understand the differences.

-The size of the target market
+The size of the target market;

 For a B2B marketing plan, you will attempt to influence notably smaller groups than when doing a b2c plan.
 This is because there will be lesser prospects as compared to that of a consumer market.
 Also, the communication channels will become different.
 Email and personal meetings will be more important for a B2B business plan.

 Who is listening

 There can be a number of things that are common for B2B and b2c but the audience is one factor that will be strikingly different.
 For a B2B customer, there will be a professional role as an employee or as an entrepreneur, and the planning must be done accordingly.
 It is not necessary to make a big and diverse presentation.
 A small success with your campaign can also work.
 However, for a b2c business, you need to have an alternative where you can attract and engage the emotions of the customers.

 When you have the expert plan writers working for you, they will understand when it is right to use jargon related to industry and understandably for a B2B marketing plan it can be used.
 But when it is out for b2c planning, it would be a wrong step to use specific acronyms related to the industry.